Dpananos/pynomial/docs/index.rst

 Welcome to pynomial's documentation!
 ====================================

 **Pynomial** is a lightweight python library for implementing the many condifence intervals for the binomial risk parameter.
 Pynomial is more or less a python port of the R library *{binom}* by Sundar Dorai-Raj.
+The clas

 .. toctree::